jmcollin78/versatile_thermostat/documentation/en/base-attributes.md

    1. For `over_switch`: VTherm will turn the radiator on/off, modulating the proportion of time it is on,
    2. For `over_valve`: VTherm will calculate a new valve opening level and send it if it has changed,
    3. For `over_climate`: The cycle performs basic controls and recalculates the self-regulation coefficients.
 The cycle may result in a new setpoint sent to underlying devices or a valve opening adjustment in the case of a controllable TRV.
 5. The equipment's power, which will activate power and energy consumption sensors for the device.
-If multiple devices are linked to the same VTherm, specify the total maximum power of all devices here,
+If multiple devices are linked to the same VTherm, specify the total maximum power of all devices here.
+The power unit is not important here.
+What is important is that all _VTherm_ and all power sensors have the same unit (see: Power shedding feature),
 6. The option to use additional parameters from centralized configuration:
    1. Outdoor temperature sensor,
    2. Minimum/maximum temperature and temperature step size,